-- A. Multifamily, commercial, and industrial development which is subject to the landscaping standards in TCC Title 18 and 20 - B. Applications subject to the platting and subdivision standards in TCC Title 18 - C. Construction, reconstruction or maintenance of public roads, paths, bicycle ways, trails, bridges, sewer lines, utilities, storm drainage facilities, related critical area mitigation activities and other similar public infrastructure excluding public buildings. - D. Other Applicable Chapters.
+- A. Multifamily, commercial, and industrial development which are subject to the landscaping standards in TCC Title 18 and 20. - B. Applications subject to the platting and subdivision standards in TCC Title 18 - C. Construction, reconstruction or maintenance of public roads, paths, bicycle ways, trails, bridges, sewer lines, utilities, storm drainage facilities, related critical area mitigation activities and other similar public infrastructure excluding public buildings. - D. Other Applicable Chapters.
 An application filed pursuant to this Title shall also comply with the following Titles of the Thurston County Code, including but not limited to: - 1.
 Chapter 14.37, Grading; - 2.
 Title 15, Public Works; - 3.
 Chapter 17.15, Agricultural Uses Critical Areas; - 4.
 Chapter 17.25 Forest Conversions - 5.
 Chapter 17.40, Habitat Conservation Plan Implementation - 6.
 Title 18, Platting and Subdivisions; - 7.
 Title 19, Shoreline Master Program; - 8.
 Title 20, Zoning - 9.
 Title 24, Critical Areas - 10.
 Drainage and Design Erosion Control Manual

-17.27.400 Tree Conservation Standards.
+17.27.400 - Tree Conservation Standards.

 - A. Minimum Tree Unit Density - 1.
 All sites which are subject to provisions in this chapter shall retain or replant trees to maintain an average of 100 tree units per acre. - 2.
-As trees grow, thinning is allowed to maintain appropriate density.

-B. Tree Units.
+As trees grow, thinning is allowed to maintain appropriate density. - B. Tree Units.
 All trees on-site that meet the standards of this Section and are retained may be counted toward the minimum tree unit requirements.
-Tree units are also established in this chapter for replacement seedlings.

-C. Standards - General.

-- 1. Construction Buffer.
+Tree units are also established in this chapter for replacement seedlings. - C. Standards General. - 1.
+Construction Buffer.
 No construction shall occur within the anticipated mature critical root zone of a tree planted or retained to meet tree unit density requirements. - 2.
-Restored areas and replanted trees shall be recorded on a form provided by the department, the final plat, and in the abbreviated drainage plan as applicable. - 3.
-Defensible space.
-The department shall refer to the provisions for defensible space found in WAC 51-55-0500. - 4.
+Restored areas and replanted trees shall be recorded on a form provided by the department, the final plat, and in the abbreviated drainage plan as applicable.

+- 3. Defensible space.
+The department shall refer to the provisions for defensible space found in International Wildland-Urban Interface Code 2021 (IWUIC 2021) Section 603 and 604 as adopted in WAC 51-55-0500. - 4.
 Landmark Trees.
 At a minimum, applicants shall retain 30 percent of landmark trees on site, preferably reflective of the diversity of species and age within the stand, up to the minimum tree density requirements.
 All retained landmark trees shall be shown to be windfirm.
 To determine quantities of trees using a survey, standards shall follow accepted industry methods as determined by a qualified forester. - 5.
 Heritage Trees.
 At a minimum, 70 percent of heritage trees on site shall be retained, up to the minimum tree density requirements.
 All retained heritage trees shall be shown to be windfirm.
 Where a sampling method is proposed for treed project sites, standards shall follow accepted industry methods as determined by a qualified forester.